 Looking for a new job?
 Whether you’re planning on updating your resume for a new job opportunity or writing a resume for the first time, we’ve got a few tips and tricks to help you secure your next job role.
-Let’s take a look!
+Let’s take a look

 If you graduated with amazing honors say that!
 If you have a degree in a specific area of study be sure to include it with your qualifications, these details are often one of the most important points for hiring managers.